sap-tarshi-ghosh/python_/README.md

 ## Overview

-This repo contains hands on tutorials and practical implementations for mastering Python programming, data science libraries, and machine learning fundamentals.
+This repository contains hands on tutorials and practical implementations for mastering Python programming, data science libraries, and machine learning fundamentals.
 Each notebook is designed to build progressively about the core concepts.

 ---